Getting Started with Azure Automation

 Runbooks that you run in Azure are executed on Automation sandboxes, which are hosted in Azure platform as a service (PaaS) virtual machines.
 Automation sandboxes provide tenant isolation for all aspects of runbook execution – modules, storage, memory, network communication, job streams, etc. This role is managed by the service and is not accessible from your Azure or Azure Automation account for you to control.

-To automate the deployment and management of resources in your local data center or other cloud services, after creating an Automation account, you can designate one or more machines to run the Hybrid Runbook Worker (HRW) role.
-Each HRW requires the Microsoft Management Agent (MMA) with a connection to a Log Analytics workspace and an Automation account.
-Log Analytics is used to bootstrap the installation, maintain the MMA agent, and monitor the functionality of the HRW.
+To automate the deployment and management of resources in your local datacenter or other cloud services, after creating an Automation account, you can designate one or more machines to run the Hybrid Runbook Worker (HRW) role.
+Each HRW requires the Microsoft Management Agent with a connection to a Log Analytics workspace and an Automation account.
+Log Analytics is used to bootstrap the installation, maintain the Microsoft Management Agent, and monitor the functionality of the HRW.
 The delivery of runbooks and the instruction to run them are performed by Azure Automation.